 Knox City Council will notify all affected parties including private residents of any tree maintenance undertaken which may affect the land holder or change the streetscape within that area.
-The notification take the form of a postcard delivered a minimum 14 days before and no more than 60 days prior to works being undertaken.
+The notification takes the form of a postcard delivered a minimum 14 days before and no more than 60 days prior to works being undertaken.

-In addition to the postcard, Council will update the community via the social media platforms Facebook & Twitter. - refer to Appendix O for Council's social media plan.
+In addition to the postcard where tree maintenance will affect a private land holder, Council will update the community via the social media platforms Facebook & Twitter. - refer to Appendix O for Council's social media plan.